avinashok/TextCategorization/README.rst

 3) Based on the data you're dealing with, Text Preprocessing methods & approaches may vary.

+Read the Medium article for this project `here <https://medium.com/@okavinashok/text-categorization-using-machine-learning-d14a2e940af8>`_.
 **Work in this repository is in progress.
 If you'd like to help, please do.
 There's a lot of work to be done.** 👍